Moon Photography Tips

 Blending Exposures Together in Photoshop

-To create a composite image of a landscape and the moon, you will need to combine 2 separate exposures.
+To create a composite image of a landscape and the Moon, you will need to combine 2 separate exposures.
 Take your landscape shot as you normally would, being careful not to clip your histogram.
-This should inevitably completely blow-out the Moon, rendering it as a glowing orb that resembles the Sun!
+This will undoubtedly completely blow-out the Moon, rendering it as a glowing orb that resembles the Sun.

-Leaving your camera in the exact same spot as your landscape image, expose for the moon.
-That is, make the adjustments needed to your exposure length to capture the surface details on the moon.
-Finally, you can overlay the detailed image of the moon into your landscape.
+Leaving your camera in the exact same spot as your landscape image, expose for the Moon.
+That is, make the adjustments needed to your exposure length to capture the surface details on the Moon.

 Blending the two images together seamlessly in Adobe Photoshop can be tricky, but ensuring your 2 exposures were shot in the same orientation will help.